alishabir2008-web/FUTURE_PE_02/README.md

-TASK -01
-AI Website Copy Generator for Local Businesses
+#  AI Website Copy Generator for Local Businesses

-This project demonstrates how structured AI prompts can generate clear, conversion-focused website copy for local businesses.
+This project showcases how structured prompt engineering can be used to generate clear, persuasive, and conversion-focused website copy for local businesses using AI.

+Instead of writing website content manually, this system uses reusable AI prompts to produce high-quality copy that helps businesses attract customers and increase inquiries.
-Business Used:
+ Business Used (Real-World Example)
-Glow & Go Salon, Andheri West, Mumbai
+Glow & Go Salon
+ Andheri West, Mumbai

+All generated content is written as if it will go live on the salon’s actual website, following real business needs and customer intent.
+Objective

+To design an AI-powered prompt system that can:
+Generate professional website copy for local businesses Improve clarity, trust, and conversions
+Save time while maintaining human-like quality
+Be reused across multiple business types

-Tool Used:
+Tool Used:ChatGPT
-ChatGPT

-Generated Content Includes:
-- Homepage copy
-- Services page content
-- Call-to-action sections

-The prompt system is reusable for salons, cafes, clinics, coaching institutes, and small agencies.
+Each section is written with a customer-first approach, focusing on benefits, simplicity, and action.

+ Reusability & Scalability
+The same prompt framework can be easily adapted for:
+Salons & spas
+Cafes & restaurants
+Only the business name, location, and services need to be changed.

 TASK -02
 # AI UGC Ad Content Pack – Dot & Key Barrier Repair Serum